shivamkrishna1006/Data-Scraping/README.md

 # Data-Scraping
-project on scraping data from amazon using python and selenium
+project on scraping data from amazon using python and selenium:)